jonasbn/til/itermapp/use_it.md

 This script is not originally mine but was contributed to Mac OS X Hints by Joey Gibson.
 The script was originally written for iTerm, but I have made several changes over time, so I bring it here with my changes.
-I use it together with iTerm2 and it's Dropbox integration, hence the path pointing the the plist file located under Dropbox (see line: 8).
+I use it together with iTerm2 and it's Dropbox integration, hence the path pointing the plist file located under Dropbox (see line: 8).
 If you have your plist file:
 `com.googlecode.iterm2? located elsewhere just change this path accordingly.

 ```bash